-Off-site Manufacture (OSM) has long been recognised, both in Australia and internationally, as offering numerous benefits to all parties in the construction process.
-More importantly, it is recognised as a key vehicle for driving improvement within the construction industry.
-The uptake of OSM in construction is however limited, despite well documented benefits.
-A research project was undertaken to determine the 'state-of-the-art' of OSM in Australia.
+Off-site Manufacture (OSM) offers numerous benefits to all parties in the construction process.
+The uptake of OSM in Australia has however been limited.
+This research is a 'scoping study' to determine the 'state-of-the-art' of OSM in Australia.
+Specific objectives of the study are to: